Dehydrating Garlic Scapes

 I’ve been growing garlic for years.
 But, for many years, I only planted a soft-neck variety of garlic.
 This past year, I decided to try and grow a hard-neck garlic variety.
 When you grow hard-neck garlic, you get a little smaller garlic bulb, however, you also get an additional crop of garlic scapes which, in short, are the flowering stalk of the garlic plant.

 Garlic scapes are such a special crop!
 They are fresh and green and have this gentle garlic flavor.
 After harvesting the garlic scapes, we jumped into trying all the things!
-I roasted some of the garlic scapes, fermented garlic scapes, made garlic scape pesto with many of them, froze some, and pickled some (you can find all the recipes and tutorials here).
+I roasted some of the garlic scapes, fermented garlic scapes, made garlic scape pesto with many of them, froze some, and pickled some (you can find all the recipes and tutorials in one place on my garlic scape page).

 Dehydrating Garlic Scapes…